codesipcoffee/restvertx/README.md

 - Enables CORS on a specific method(s) instead of across the board
 - Can optionally specify the ip/port

+<span style="color:rgb(21, 186, 1)">@Blocking</span><br/>
+Optional<br/>
+example: @Blocking(value = "true", serial = "false")

+- Determines whether handling method is blocking or not
+- First string argument is for blocking, second string argument is for serial
+- Defaults to non-blocking

 <a name=Benchmarks />
 ## Benchmarks
 The times taken to make 50,000 synchronous, consecutive POST request where the handling method deserialized JSON argument to variable and serialized variable back to JSON argument before returning/ending